AirWalk-Digital/AWSXenos/README.md

 Access Analyzer falls short because:

 A. You need to enable it in every region.

 B. Identified external entities might be known entities.
 E.g. a trusted third party vendor or a vendor you no longer trust.
+An Account number is seldom useful.

 C. Zone of trust is a fixed set of the AWS organisation.
+You won’t know if a trust between sandbox->prod has been established.

 D. Does not identify AWS Service principals.
 This is mainly important because of [Wiz's AWSConfig, et al vulnverabilities](http://i.blackhat.com/USA21/Wednesday-Handouts/us-21-Breaking-The-Isolation-Cross-Account-AWS-Vulnerabilities.pdf)